GAPSL: A Gradient-Aligned Parallel Split Learning over Data-Heterogeneous Edge Computing Systems: System Design

 \subsection{Gradient Direction Alignment}

-Following the construction of the leader gradient via LGI (Section~\ref{subsec:LGI}), we obtain a directional anchor that captures the global optimization trend.
+Following the construction of the leader gradient via LGI (Section~\ref{subsec:LGI}), we obtain a directional anchor that serves as a robust proxy for the global convergence trend.
 Empirical validation in Fig.~\ref{fig:desin_com_5} demonstrates that models updated with this leader gradient significantly outperform those relying on individual gradients in test accuracy and convergence speed.
-These results underscore the potential of the leader gradient to guide or correct client gradient directions for enhancing training performance.
+These results underscore the potential of the leader gradient to guide or correct device gradient directions for enhancing training performance.

 In light of this, we propose the GDA mechanism, as illustrated in Fig~\ref{fig:GDA}, to rectify the optimization drift induced by data heterogeneity.
 Rather than naively forcing all local updates to align with the leader gradient—which risks model degradation due to extreme statistical outliers—GDA adopts a robust two-stage alignment strategy.
 First, it employs an adaptive angular threshold to identify and exclude severely divergent gradient updates.
 Subsequently, it applies direction-aware regularization exclusively to the remaining viable clients.
 This selective alignment ensures that the global model assimilates beneficial local representations while strictly isolating destructive noise.
 Specifically, the GDA framework comprises the following three key components: